AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md

     ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5767549951/p34242.png)

-3. Log on to the [Alibaba Cloud DNS console](https://dns.console.aliyun.com/#/dns/domainList).

-4. On the Manage DNS page, click **Configure** in the Actions column corresponding to the domain name.
+3. On the Manage DNS page, click **Configure** in the Actions column corresponding to the domain name.

-5. On the DNS Settings page, click **Add Record**.
+4. On the DNS Settings page, click **Add Record**.
 In the Add Record dialog box, configure parameters listed in the following table.

     |Parameter|Description|
     |:--------|:----------|